UMDCYL/robots/intro.md

 If a robot touches a player, or a player touches a scrap heap, the game is over.

-Points are awarded for each turn survived, descending stairs, and making robots crash into each other.
+Points are awarded in the following ways:
+ * one point per turn survived
+ * (10 * level_num) for reaching the stairs
+ * 10 points every time a robot crashes

 # Motion